Adenoviridae: Animals

 Bat adenovirus TJM (Bt-AdV-TJM) is a novel species of the Mastadenovirus genus isolated from Myotis and Scotophilus kuhlii in China.
 It is most closely related to the tree shrew and canine AdVs.

 Two types of canine adenoviruses are well known, type 1 and 2.
 Type 1 (CAdV-1) causes infectious canine hepatitis, a potentially fatal disease involving vasculitis and hepatitis.
 Type 1 infection can also cause respiratory and eye infections.
 CAdV-1 also affects foxes (Vulpes vulpes and Vulpes lagopus) and may cause hepatitis and encephalitis.
 Canine adenovirus 2 (CAdV-2) is one of the potential causes of kennel cough.
 Core vaccines for dogs include attenuated live CAdV-2, which produces immunity to CAdV-1 and CAdV-2.
 CAdV-1 was initially used in a vaccine for dogs, but corneal edema was a common complication.

 Squirrel adenovirus (SqAdV) is reported to cause enteritis in red squirrels in Europe, while gray squirrels seem to be resistant.
 SqAdV is most closely related to the adenovirus of guinea pigs (GpAdV).

 Adenovirus in reptiles is poorly understood, but research is currently in progress.

-An adenovirus has been identified as the cause of melanistic hyperpigmentation or “blotchy bass syndrome” in black basses.

 Adenoviruses are also known to cause respiratory infections in horses, cattle, pigs, sheep, and goats.
 Equine adenovirus 1 can also cause fatal disease in immunocompromised Arabian foals, involving pneumonia and destruction of pancreatic and salivary gland tissue.
 Tupaia adenovirus (TAV) (tree shrew adenovirus 1) has been isolated from tree shrews.

 Otarine adenovirus 1 has been isolated from sea lions (Zalophus californianus).

-The fowl adenoviruses are associated with many disease conditions in domestic fowl like inclusion body hepatitis, hydropericardium syndrome, Egg drop syndrome, Quail bronchitis, Gizzard erosions and many respiratory conditions.
+The fowl adenoviruses are associated with many disease conditions in domestic fowl like inclusion body hepatitis, hydropericardium syndrome, egg drop syndrome, quail bronchitis, and gizzard erosions.
 They have also been isolated from wild black kites (Milvus migrans).

 Titi monkey adenovirus was isolated from a colony of monkeys.